generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 Handling conditionals is somewhat harder; the recipe we'll go with is roughly:

-- detect any automatic coercion to `bool`; this expression is used as the switching condition
+- detect any automatic coercion to `bool` (which [happens when conditional statements are evaluated](https://docs.python.org/3/library/stdtypes.html#truth-value-testing)); this expression is used as the switching condition
 - once a conditional is detected, spoof the aforementioned expression to `True` to take the corresponding branch; continue tracing the rest of the code
-- once a conditional is detected, spoof the aforementioned expression to `False` to take; continue tracing the rest of the code
+- then, spoof the aforementioned expression to `False` to take the other branch; continue tracing the rest of the code
 - store the remaining trace segments for each of the above in some kind of tree structure
 - during execution, we'll evaluate the conditional expression with the actual values of its subexpressions and use this to branch whatever results are produced by the rest of the code

-The most obvious issue with this tactic (without further optimization) is that the time complexity of the tracing strategy is `O(2^n)` for `n` conditionals in a function, since we must independently trace everything following the conditional twice (once for the true branch and once for the false branch), since we don't know how they depend on each other structurally; however, we are not actually doing any nontrivial computation during this tracing step, so this is acceptable.
+The most obvious issue with this tactic (without further optimization) is that the time complexity of the tracing strategy is `O(2^n)` for `n` conditionals in a function, since we must independently trace everything following the conditional twice (once for the true branch and once for the false branch), as we don't know how they depend on each other structurally; however, we are not actually doing any nontrivial computation during this tracing step, so this is acceptable.

 The less obvious issue is that *execution* of the traced function has similar exponential blowup, since the entire universe must be split and evaluated in full each time we encounter a conditional.
-This is the cost of combining statefulness and arbitrary conditions with vectorization; we'll discuss some potential optimizations later.
+This is the cost of combining statefulness and arbitrary conditions with vectorization, since it is quite possible for a later conditional to depend on which path *every* prior conditional took; we'll discuss some potential optimizations later.

 We will forego loop detection/unrolling, but it is in principle possible using e.g., `__next__`/`__iter__` interception and some of the tools from `sys.settrace`.
 Since we're demonstrating a tool explicitly targeted at abstracting away iteration/combination logic, this seems like an acceptable sacrifice.
 One other unfortunate issue is that Python does not allow `and` and `or` to be overridden; one can imagine handling these using a similar strategy to that described above, but for now we'll just use the logical `&` and `|` in their stead.

 Let's start with a basic functional tracer that builds up a simple expression tree (but does not handle state or conditionals).
+To reiterate, we only care about the final return value of the function and are disregarding external side effects for now.
 We don't want to regard an `Amb` expression used in different places as several different expressions, so we'll use `is` to compare their memory addresses, which should handle aliasing for us.
+Scalar values will be traced by "infecting" the rest of our code with `radd`, `rmul`, etc. (same as with the earlier NumPy examples, but reified into a data structure).
 Here it is:

+(It is unclear that this actually involved less effort than an AST parser or `settrace`, but perhaps you will find it useful during a CTF or other situation where you don't have those tools available.)

+## End

+I hope you have learned something useful (or at least entertaining) from this post, or at least found some of the links therein interesting.
+Thanks for reading!